Kiminaze/docs/docs/scripts/AdvancedParking/config.md

     </div>
 </div>

----
+***

-### DistanceThreshold { .purple-title }
+### DistanceThreshold

 The distanceThreshold is the minimum distance between player and vehicle.
-It doesn't matter how often or when you perform a cleanup, it will not affect whether a cleanup occurs.

-As long as the distanceThreshold is not nil, it will be checked during a cleanup.
-Every vehicle will be checked for its distance to a player.
-If you set allVehicles = true, all vehicles will be checked.
+As long as distanceThreshold is not nil, it will be checked during a cleanup.
+Every saved vehicle will be checked for its distance to the closest player.
+If you set allVehicles = true, _all_ vehicles will be checked.
 Otherwise, only saved vehicles will be checked.
-All vehicles that are farther away from any player than the distanceThreshold will be removed.
+All vehicles further away from any player than the distanceThreshold will be removed.

 <div class="content-box">
-	<h2>Example</h2>
 	<div class="tabs">
       <div class="tab" data-tab="tab7">distanceThreshold = 100 and allVehicles = false</div>
       <div class="tab" data-tab="tab8">distanceThreshold = 100 and allVehicles = true</div>